Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You could have to deal with debt collectors.

 If you don’t make a payment on your credit card account for more than three times, your issuer may pass the debt on to a collection agency.
 Debt collectors have a different approach to credit card companies and it could be much more difficult to deal with the situation if they get involved.

 Tips to help you pay your credit card balance on time

 - Budget for payments.

-Do you find that you can’t afford credit card payments?
-Factoring your credit card payments into your ongoing budget will help ensure you’re financially prepared for each statement due date.
+Making room in your ongoing budget for credit card payments will help ensure you’re prepared to make payments when the due dates arrive.
 You may even want to go over your previous statements and work out your average payment, or use our repayment calculator so that you get a clear idea of what you’re likely to owe each month.

 - Sign up for automatic payments.

 Most credit card companies provide an auto payment option for your account.
 This means the funds will automatically come out of your nominated debit or savings account before or on the due date for each statement so that you don’t have to worry about late payments.
-You’ll also have the option of paying the full amount owed, the minimum, or a fixed dollar amount as long as it’s more than the minimum required.
+You’ll also have the option of paying the full amount owed, the minimum payment, or a fixed amount above the minimum.